piotriwn/hanoi_iterative/README.md

 # hanoi_iterative
-Hanoi - iterative algorithm in C, using pdcurses library to display animation
+Hanoi - iterative algorithm in C++ (C-style), using pdcurses library to display animation

 This program requires pdcurses library, which can be downloaded here https://pdcurses.org/